numalariamodeling/faculty-enrich-2022/content/modules/emod-how-to/emod-how-to.md

 <details><summary><span style="color: blue";">3 Finalize </span></summary>
 <p>

-This part checks the simulation data and saves results into the specified working_dir/expt_name subfolder.
+This part checks the simulation data returned by `select_simulation_data` and aggregates data across all simulations in the experiment into the `adf` dataframe.
+In this example, the analyzer saves results into the specified working_dir/expt_name subfolder.
+Other analyzers may use the `finalize()` function to plot and save a figure.

-All up to where the dataframe is saved stays the same across analyzers and output files, whereas the saving of the csv and anything else after (i.e. plotting) can be customized.
+We typically do not modify the first 4 lines of `finalize()` (creation of `selected` and checking that it contains data).
+If `select_simulation_data` returns a dataframe, then the `adf = ...` line can stay the same as well.
+Everything after that should be customized to the user's needs.